hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I agree showing too much is a bad idea.
 I just don't see why page it (at least in the sense paging is done in DBs)

 [15:52:37](#yymzJQdwl4Vuj6tG7qEGgMcT9emi06yScRNgEOTJ198) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 And how would you call a need to scroll?
-It is just like paging Ì†ΩÌπÇ
+It is just like paging üôÇ

 [15:57:04](#wS_n9Y6HrSZ2Kqbrd_OEAmVle8MYmbXuMud8NFXfFkU) <GiuseppeChillemi (GiuseppeChillemi)>:
 DB thinks as query on table.
 On most ERPs, on the interface you have a "filter on/off" switch.
 The problem is on the "OFF" phase: without paging, you would load 100.000 rows.